katur/eegi/database_migration_notes.md

 eegi.WormStrain
 ---------------
 This table did not exist in GenomeWideGI.
-Simply populat by hand referencing the Google Doc (few total rows).
+Simply populate by hand referencing the Google Doc (few total rows).

 eegi.ClonePlate
 ---------------